 Slow travel is not just a different way to travel, it brings back the original effect and definition of a vacation, that is to relax and feel refreshed.
 By embracing slow travel, we can transform our travels from ticking off a checklist into a fulfilling journey of discovery, connection, and rejuvenation.

-Find your “Mysigt” in Sweden
+Slow travelling in nature -find your “Mysigt” in Sweden

 There are many wonderful “Mysigt” places in Sweden, and we recommend you to slow travel and truly get to know the destination.